youwei1-sudo/cgi-lab/README.md

 Experimenting with CGI server stuff!

-Once the cookie received/ login succuessed, the login page will be chnaged to secrete page, untill reach max_age .
+Once the cookie received/ login succuessed, the login form will be chnaged to secrete , untill reach max_age .